gmih/gmih.github.io/pages/about/index.md

 ## Guild Ranks

 ### César - Guild Master
-Milou, like any good dictator, was once voted into this position but failed to ever relinquish it.
-Luckily he is supported by some excellent officers so he can focus on conjuring various spirits from his icy throne (or fiery/arcany...whichever gets buffs).
+Mortsubites, like any good dictator, was once voted into this position but failed to ever relinquish it.
+Luckily he is supported by some excellent officers so he can focus on summoning undead from his unholy throne (or icy...if it gets buffs).

 ### Senator - Guild Officer
 These members contribute to the guild in special roles and help keep the guild running.

-- Milou
+- Mortsubites
   - GM
   - Raid Lead
   - Master Looter
   - Official t-minus score keeper.
-- Rissie
+- Rissey
   - Guild/Raid Organizer
   - Healing Lead
-  - Tintin’s Dog Walker
 - Interficiens
   - Recruitment Officer
   - Melee Lead
   - Official Bookkeeper
 - Crowlle
-  - General Officer
+  - Bear Tank RAWR!
   - Keeper of all things Krap

 ### Legionnaire - Core Raid Member
 Legionnaires are our core raid members.
 They show up on time and prepared, rarely have to miss a raid night, and perform to the level expected of them given their role and class.
-In return, they get free guild repairs.
+In return, they get free guild repairs, loot priority over trial members, and the knowledge that their life is more complete being on the &lt;GMiH&gt; raid team.

 Rank changes to Legionnaire are discussed after raids and are based on not only meeting minimum ilvl but performing well and meeting attendance goals.